obetomuniz/tatooine/docs/JSON.md

 # parseApi

-The `parseApi` function takes an JSON resource and an object containing `selectors` as input and returns an object with data extracted from the HTML.
-It uses the `utils/fetchData` to make the HTTP request to load the JSON data.
+The `parseApi` function takes an JSON resource and an object containing `selectors` as input and returns an object with data extracted.

 ## Selectors